 How to Fit an External Door

-JB Kind external doors are beautifully crafted using the highest quality, sustainably sourced materials, however timber, and particularly oak, needs some protection from the elements to ensure its longevity and maintain its appearance.
+JB Kind's external doors are beautifully crafted using the highest quality, sustainably sourced materials, however timber, and particularly oak, needs some protection from the elements to ensure its longevity and maintain its appearance.

-Ideally your external door should be positioned back from the front of the building.
+If you're fitting an oak veneered external door, ideally it should be positioned back from the front of the building.
 If this is not possible, then to provide some protection, a canopy or open porch should be fitted which extends out at least 1.5 metres.
-Taking these measures will provide shelter from the rain and hot sun, something that’s particularly important when the door is facing south or south west.
+Taking these measures will provide shelter to your front from the rain and hot sun, something that’s particularly important when the exterior door is facing south or south west.

 Adding the hinges

 Affix the hinges and put the door into the frame, attaching the remaining hinge plate within the corresponding cut out in the frame.